-What is the best way to make painted, varnished or stained beams lighter?
+What is the best way to lighten beams?

 The most practical option may be to paint over a dark finish on beams with an appropriate coating, for instance, a pale soft distemper.
 This traditional water-based paint - the precursor to modern emulsion - has a velvety matt finish and the advantage that it can be washed off easily with warm water if desired in the future.